yhrgintoki/robotfeeding-website/content/tutorials/first_steps.md

 ### Logging In

 Once the Nano has fully booted, it will connect to the existing network at the specified static ip.
-You should then be able to ssh into it.
+You should then be able to ssh into it with the static IP you set earlier, in our case `172.16.77.Z`.

 {{< highlight bash >}}
 $ ssh robot@172.16.77.Z`